ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `checksum` is the checksum computed over the set of client reports.
 * `job_id` is the ID of the aggregation job.

+This request MUST be authenticated as described in {{https-sender-auth}}.
 To handle the leader's request, the helper first ensures that the request meets the requirements for batch parameters following the procedure in
 {{batch-parameter-validation}}.

 Next, it computes a checksum based on its view of the output shares included in